Happy International Kangaroo Care Day!

 - Wipe surfaces with approved disinfectants, and use approved cell phone covers.

 So on this 9th International Kangaroo Care Day (and every day), remember to promote skin to skin early and often!

 Do you have a Kangaroo initiative to share?
 We’d love to hear from you.
-Email us at: firstname.lastname@example.org OR join our upcoming May 13th Synapse Community Networking Call where we will hear from a few different NICU teams who are doing amazing things to increase skin-to-skin and out-of-the-box time in their NICU’s.
+Email us at: email@example.com OR sign up here to watch our May 13th Synapse Community Networking Call where we heard from a few different NICU teams who are doing amazing things to increase skin-to-skin and out-of-the-box time in their NICU’s.